Coherent States and Modified de Broglie-Bohm Complex Quantum Trajectories: Complex Classical Trajectories

 Now consider the case of a free particle with real energy $E>0$.
 Then we have $\dot{x}_r=p_r/m$, $\dot{x}_i=p_i/m$, $\dot{p}_r=0$, $\dot{p}_i=0$, $p_rp_i=0$ and also $p_r^2 >p_i^2$.
 Then the solutions are $x_r=\pm \sqrt{\frac{2E}{m}} t + c_r$, $x_i=c_i$, where the constants $c_r$, $c_i$ are real.
 These classical trajectories are straight lines which lie in the complex plane, parallel to the real axis.

 Another example we consider here is that of a Poschl-Teller potential

-The symmetric PT potential results when we take $l =k \geq 1$ \cite{antoinepap}.
-Putting $2a$ and $2V_0$ to be of unit magnitude, the potential becomes $V(x) =l (l -1)/\sin^2(2x)$.
+The symmetric Poschl-Teller potential results when we take $l =k \geq 1$ \cite{antoinepap}.
+Putting $2a$ to be of unit magnitude, the potential becomes $V(x) =2V_0 l (l -1)/\sin^2(2x)$.
 The complex classical trajectories for a particle having an energy $E=2.25$ units are drawn numerically in Fig. (\ref{fig:PT_cl}).